Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 ### 1. Icon Display Issues
 - **Description**: Some icons failed to render correctly on certain browsers, especially older versions or less common browsers.
-- **Cause**: This was primarily due to browser caching issues or incompatibility with certain icon formats.
+- **Cause**: This was primarily due to browser caching issues and incompatibility with certain icon formats.
-- **Solution**: Clearing the browser cache and using latest versions of popular browsers like Chrome or Firefox ensured better compatibility and resolved the problem.
+- **Solution**: Clearing the browser cache and using latest versions of popular browsers like Chrome ensured better compatibility and resolved the problem.

 ### 2. Inconsistent Dark Mode Styling
 - **Description**: Dark mode styles were inconsistently applied across different pages, leading to some UI elements appearing in light mode even when dark mode was enabled.